sebastien-perpignane/actions/setup-groovy/README.md

 # Usage:

   - `groovy-version`: The Groovy version that will be set up.
-If not specified, the latest stable version will be installed.
+Mandatory input.
   - `sdkman-install-dir`: if you want to decide where sdkman will be installed.
 Default path is <user directory>/sdkman_gh_actions .